okushigue/kaya-quantum-chip/README.md

     Kaya’s design prioritizes scalability, room-temperature operation, and compatibility with CMOS foundry processes, positioning it as a practical platform for near-term quantum advantage in real-world applications ranging from secure telecommunications to biomedical sensing.
+"Kaya is the world’s first open-source photonic quantum chip that unifies three quantum revolutions in one device: it computes with boson sampling, secures communications with quantum key distribution, and senses with Heisenberg-limited precision—all on a room-temperature, manufacturable chip.
+Fully simulated, documented, and archived with a permanent DOI, Kaya proves that quantum innovation doesn’t require a lab, a degree, or a budget—just curiosity and code.
+One chip.
+Three quantum futures."